Home » The Blog » Email Perception: I’m Being Ignored! (You are and it’s on purpose!)

 By not taking the time to reply to those who email you, they will perceive that you are ignoring them.
 And admit it — you are.
 They aren’t enough of a priority for you to take the time to respond.
 So why pretend otherwise?

 If you sincerely care, then make an effort to reply promptly.
-Let them know you are not intentionally trying to be dismissive and make the time moving forward.
+Let them know you are not intentionally trying to be dismissive and make the time to move forward.

 If you don’t really care to make that effort, why not tell them the truth?
-You’ll respond when you can and do the best you can because they are not a priority for you.
+You’ll respond when you can and do your best (because they are not your priority.)
 Harsh, I know.
 But why lead them on?

 You Deserve Better